DorukKantarcioglu/panic-at-the-devops/README.md

 * Library and Sports Center will use an appointment system which allows limited number of students at a time.

-* There will be a live counter on student services so that administration make arrangements.
+* There will be a live counter on student bus services so that administration make arrangements.

 * Send notifications to cheer up people at the university during the pandemic ( i.e motivational quotes)